ajayahara/NextJs-Youtube-Tutorial/Notes/Next js class 05.md

             For dynamic route  u have to write getStaticPaths() and export it.
 You can see the next-app-06 post example for better understanding.
             In the return statement of getStaticPaths there is a key called fallback whose value is a boolean .Lets see what it is doing.
                 Case-1:-fallback set to false->
+                    1.The paths return from getStaticPaths will be rendered to html at build time by getStaticProps.
+                    2.If fallback iss set to false,then any paths not returned by getStaticPaths will result 404 page.
+                Case-2:-fallback set to true->
+                    1.The paths return from getStaticPaths will be rendered to html at build time by getStaticProps.
+                    2.The path that have not been generated at build time will not result 404 page .Instead, Next.js will serve a "fallback" version of the page on first request to such a path.
+                    3.in the background Next.js will statically generate the requested path Html and JSON.This includes running getStaticProps.
+                    4.When that's done,the browser receives the JSON for the generated path.This will be used to automatically render the page with the required props.
+From the user's perspective ,The page will be swapped from the fallback page to the full page.
+                    5.At the same time,next.js keeps the track of the new list of pre-rendered pages.Subsequent request to the same path will serve the generated page,just like other pages pre-rendeed at the build time.
+                    (see next-app-07 for details)
+                Case-3:-fallback set to blocking->